Foldable smartphone

 A foldable smartphone (also called a foldable phone or simply foldable) is a smartphone with a folding form factor.
-While folding designs have been used previously in clamshell or "flip phone" models, the term "foldable" now generally refers to a newer style featuring flexible displays.
+While folding designs have been used previously in clamshell or "flip phone" models, the term "foldable" now generally refers to a newer style featuring flexible displays in which the display itself folds.
 Some variants of the concept instead use multiple touchscreen panels connected by a hinge.
-Concepts for such devices date back as early as Nokia's "Morph" concept in 2008 and a concept presented by Samsung Electronics in 2013, which was part of a broader set of ideas using flexible OLED displays.